A Minimal Agent for Automated Theorem Proving: Introduction

 In this paper, we propose AxProverBase, a minimal agent for automated theorem proving.
 Its design is shown in \cref{fig:Schematics}.
-We identify iterative proof refinement, a simple context management mechanism, and the ability to search as the current main sources of success in the field, in addition to the choice of the base model that proposes a proof.
+We identify iterative proof refinement, a context management mechanism, and the ability to search as the current main sources of success in the field, in addition to the choice of the base model that proposes a proof.
 Thus, we design a modular architecture that features these main components, which is simple enough to allow us to conduct multiple ablation studies as we build it from the bottom up to clearly understand their impact on the overall performance.
-We show that: \begin{itemize} \item The ability to perform iterative proof refinement is the biggest factor for the performance and it alone is sufficient to outperform many complex state-of-the-art approaches. \item Memory mechanisms prevent the prover from running in circles, yielding the second largest performance boost. \item Tools to search through Lean libraries like Mathlib are helpful, although not nearly as impactful as the previous two points. \item More powerful models see the largest performance improvements when provided with the right scaffolding, capitalizing on their capabilities pays off. \item Simple agentic approaches, like AxProverBase, can already achieve competitive results, making them an appealing accessible option for regular use in real projects. \end{itemize} We open source this design together with the evaluation infrastructure to encourage its use as a baseline model that naturally improves over time with the progress of LLMs, and that can be improved upon by tuning each of its main parts.
+We show that: \begin{itemize} \item The ability to perform iterative proof refinement is the biggest factor for the performance and it alone is sufficient to outperform many complex state-of-the-art approaches. \item Memory mechanisms significantly reduce the number of errors, yielding the second largest performance boost. \item Tools to search through Lean libraries like Mathlib are helpful, although not nearly as impactful as the previous two points. \item More powerful models see the largest performance improvements when provided with the right scaffolding.
+Capitalizing on their capabilities pays off. \item Simple agentic approaches, like AxProverBase, can already achieve competitive results across domains, making them an appealing accessible option for regular use in real projects. \end{itemize} We open source this agent together with the evaluation infrastructure to encourage its use as a baseline model that naturally improves over time with the progress of LLMs, and that can be improved upon by enhancing each of its main parts.
 In addition, the proven effectiveness and simplicity of this approach may also encourage its adoption by the theorem-proving community.